August-Bolter/SWEN303-Project/background-to-project.md

 Main Objectives of Peerwise:
 1. Enable students ot clarify their understanding and support their learning
 2. Engage students with course content during trimesters
-3. Students are able to learn by independantly
+3. Students are able to learn by independently

 However, keeping in mind the objectives listed above, there are also issues which we have found with the Peerwise application.
 The top three issues have been listed below:
 1. The app is boring and outdated - the atmosphere that it maintains is incredibly boring